RWS/studio-api-docs/apiconcepts/translationmemory/scheduled_tmx_imports.md

     throw new Exception("Requested direction doesn't exist.");
 }
 ```
-***

-Specify the Import Settings
----
+## Configure the import settings

-In the next step, specify the settings to apply to the import.
-There are various parameters that you can configure such as the [ChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_ChunkSize), which specifies the maximum amount of units that should be imported in one go.
-This can help to achieve a more steady, uninterrupted import process, as you limit the number of units that are read into the memory at a given time.
-The minimum value here is 25.
-Note that the default value is 50 ([DefaultTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_DefaultTranslationUnitChunkSize)), the maximum value is 200 ([MaxTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_MaxTranslationUnitChunkSize)).
-You can also specify whether the import should continue if an error has occurred.
-You can set the `ContinueOnError` property to True if you want to prevent one faulty unit to stop the entire import.
-If, for example, among 10,000 units an invalid unit is encountered, this particular unit will not be imported, but the remaining (valid) units will.
-The most important piece of information is, of course, the import file and path, which is provided as a `FileInfo` object.
+Set import properties such as [ChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_ChunkSize), which controls how many units the importer processes at a time.
+A smaller chunk size can help on slower connections.
+The minimum value is 25.
+The default is 50 ([DefaultTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_DefaultTranslationUnitChunkSize)), and the maximum is 200 ([MaxTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_MaxTranslationUnitChunkSize)).
+Set `ContinueOnError` to `true` if you want the import to continue after it encounters invalid units.
+The import file path is provided as a `FileInfo` object.

 # [C#](#tab/tabid-4)
 ```cs